cs1302uga/cs1302-ce03/README.md

     **CHECKPOINT**

 1. `user1`: What is the size and mode of `Loop.java`?
-What exact command did you use to find this?
+Assuming your present working directory is `exercise3`, what exact command did you use to find this?

 1. `user1`: Compile `Loop.java` and then run it as a background process.
-What exact command did you use to run this in the background?
+What exact command did you use to run it in the background?

 1. `user2`: launch a terminal emulator on your laptop, connect to nike on your account (not the same account as `user1`).

 1. `user2`: find the Process ID (PID) of the executing `Loop.java` process from `user1`.
+What exact command did you use?
-**Hint:** use `ps` to see every process in the system.
+**Hint:** try `ps` (maybe with a few options) to see every process in the system.
 Then filter the result with grep to see

 1. `user2`: try to kill `user1`'s process.
-What commands did you try?
+What command(s) did you try?
 Were you able to successfully kill the process?
 If not, why do think you were unsuccessful?

 1. `user1`:Since `Loop.java` contains an infinite loop and is now running in the background, we will need to kill it.
 Write at least two